rfalanga/FeatureFlag/README.md

 # FeatureFlag
 With this repo I intend to demonstrate saving feature flags in local storage.
+This is an ASP.NET MVC app.

 ## Using the latest stable versions
 I had originally decided to use the preview version of some packages, such as Microsoft.FeatureManagement.
 However, I have decided to use the latest stable versions of the packages.